Assistant Professor, earned her Masters Degree in Nursing, specializing as an Acute Care Nurse Practitioner, at Rush University of Chicago.

 Special nursing interests include community and public health nursing, clinical decision-making, nursing ethics, and holistic care with emphasis on prevention and health promotion.

 Assistant Professor, earned her Masters Degree in Nursing at Johns Hopkins University in Baltimore, Maryland and her Bachelor of Science in Nursing Degree at the University of Virginia, Charlottesville, Virginia.
-She is board certified and practices as a Family Nurse Practitioner in primary care with an emphasis and love of pediatrics and women's health.
+She is board certified as a Family Nurse Practitioner in primary care with an emphasis and love of pediatrics and women's health.

-Courses taught: Care of the Childbearing Family
+Courses taught: Care of the Childbearing Family, Capstone

 Terri provides administrative support for the Department of Nursing, Terri is an alumni of Carroll College (1985) whose special interests include qigong, creative writing, reading, hiking, nature, holistic health and spirituality.
 She enjoys creating a more home-like and nurturing environment on the nursing floor.